Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-10. **What’s difference between AWS Shield vs AWS WAF vs AWS Guard-Duty?**
+10. **What’s the difference between AWS Shield vs AWS WAF vs AWS Guard-Duty?**

-	**Shield** is DDoS protection and also located "at the edge".
+	**Shield** is DDoS protection and is also located "at the edge".

 	**AWS WAF** focuses on Layer 7 protection(Application Layer) Your subscription to Shield Advanced covers the basic AWS WAF fees for web ACLs, rules, and web requests.

 	**GuardDuty** is intelligent threat detection.
-That means without much configuration, it reads your CloudTrail, Config and VPC FlowLogs and notifies if something unexpected happened.
+That means without much configuration, it reads your CloudTrail, Config, and VPC FlowLogs and notifies you if something unexpected happened.

 	**Amazon Inspector** is more for applications.
 It's an automated security assessment service that helps improve the security and compliance of applications.